M

 Mother Earth

-Our early ancestors called the earth their mother.
+Our early ancestors called the earth their Mother.
 It cared for them like a mother takes care of her children.
 Then the ego took over and we became self-actualizing separate individuals.

 Motivating

-and don't need to motivate people.
+We can't and don't need to motivate people.

 It's enough not to turn off their enthusiasm,

-or to encourage them to do what they are passionate about.
+rather to encourage them to do what they are passionate about.

 Moulds